Constants in C

 By default, an integer constant is of type

 int type occupies 4 bytes of memory.
-If the value of an integer is too large to be stored as an
+If the value of an integer is too large to fit into

 The compiler will go through the following type (top to bottom) until it finds a suitable type that can represent the constant.

 You can also explicitly specify the type of an integer constant as